Find Aversion Therapy

 210 Reid Road, Grand Blanc, Michigan 48439

 Mandi Withey is a Other in Grand Blanc, Michigan and has been in practice for 15 years.
-They treat Relationship(s) with Parents/Children/Family, Women's Issues, Sleep Concerns.
+They treat Posttraumatic Stress Disorder (PTSD), Sleep Concerns, Panic.

 I offer in-person sessions in Grand Blanc and telehealth (online) sessions for anyone in Michigan.
 Let's get started on the path to feeling your best.